 10. BBC (2015)

-On New Year's Eve, 2015, the BBC became the victim of a sustained DDoS attack by anti-Islamic State (IS) group, New World Hacking.
+On New Year’s Eve, 2015, the BBC became the victim of a sustained DDoS attack by the anti-Islamic State (IS) group, New World Hacking.
 The attack brought down the BBC News website along with its iPlayer service for over three hours.
 Despite resuming service, the entire domain experienced significant disruption for the rest of the day.